| Demo |

 loudspeaker with attached clip frequency generator string attached to lab stand, connected to clip, going over pulley lab stand, pulley weight hanger weights Strobe light |

-one end of lab table) over pulley and then down.
-Put weights on
+(on one end of lab table) over pulley and then down.

 loudspeaker.
 Find the resonances Show that the harmonics are multiples of the fundamental pictures: one, two, three |